Updated November 28, 2020

 - Underwear & hygiene products (some dogs)

-Even two degrees of separation aren’t enough for something that’s actually intended to kill.
+There’s no level of safety good enough for something that’s actually intended to kill.
 A poison made to be eaten by snails or rats is just as attractive to a dog.
-Cats even get poisoned by eating the affected animals.
+Cats even get poisoned by eating poisoned animals.

 It might come as a surprise to learn that dogs like fertiliser.
 Not so surprising when you learn that it’s often made from chook poo or animal products.
 The same goes for compost made from food waste.

 Both are highly toxic and can cause serious illness or kill.
-Easy to prevent by storing them securely.
+Easy to prevent by storing them securely and always digging them well in.
+I also exclude the dogs for a day or two afterwards.

 If people didn’t sweat, I don’t think dogs would ever get heat stroke.
 We wouldn’t stand there completely unaware that our dogs are getting hotter and hotter.